Universal Limitations on Quantum Key Distribution over a Network: Conference key agreement protocol

 \subsection{Strong converse bounds on LOCC-assisted private capacity of multiplex channel}

 We now derive converse and strong converse bounds on LOCC-assisted secret key agreement protocol over a multiplex channel $\mc{N}$.

-Whereas, for LOCC-assisted secret key agreement protocol, by employing Theorem~\ref{thm:priv-gme}, generalizing proof arguments of Ref.~\cite[Theorem~2]{DBW17} (see also \cite{CM17}) to multiplex scenario, we get the following converse bound. \begin{theorem} For a fixed $n,\ K\in\mathbb{N},\ \varepsilon\in(0,1)$, the following bound holds for an $(n,K,\varepsilon)$ protocol for LOCC-assisted secret key agreement over a multiplex $\mc{N}_{\vv{A'}\vv{B}\to\vv{A}\vv{C}}$:
+Whereas, for LOCC-assisted secret key agreement protocol, by employing Theorem~\ref{thm:priv-gme}, generalizing proof arguments of Ref.~\cite[Theorem~2]{DBW17} (see also \cite{CM17}) to multiplex scenario, we get the following converse bound (proof in Appendix~\ref{app:emax-key-converse}). \begin{theorem} For a fixed $n,\ K\in\mathbb{N},\ \varepsilon\in(0,1)$, the following bound holds for an $(n,K,\varepsilon)$ protocol for LOCC-assisted secret key agreement over a multiplex $\mc{N}_{\vv{A'}\vv{B}\to\vv{A}\vv{C}}$:

 where the max-relative entropy of entanglement $E_{\max,\E}(\mc{N})$ of the multiplex channel $\mc{N}$ is